Nictiz/HL7-mappings/ada_2_fhir/mp/9.0.6/beschikbaarstellen_medicatiegegevens/ReadMe.txt

 The folder "beschikbaarstellen_medicatiegegevens/payload" contains the stylesheet that does the conversion for the payload: "beschikbaarstellen_medicatiegegevens_2_fhir.xsl"
 This xslt uses the "../../../2_fhir_mp_include.xsl", which in turn uses ../fhir/2_fhir_fhir_include.xsl which are meant to be reused by other/different transactions in (2_fhir_mp_include.xsl) or also outside (../fhir/2_fhir_fhir_include.xsl) of MP scope.
+The xslt "beschikbaarstellen_medicatiegegevens_2_fhir_resources.xsl" also converts to FHIR, but creates a separate file for each resource instead of a Bundle with included resolvable resources within that Bundle.

 The folder 'ada_instance' contains sample ada instance files.
 They are in no way functionally valid (i.e. the situation can probably not be validated in real life).
 The folder 'fhir_instance' contains the result of the conversion.